microsoft/PowerToys/README.md

 ### Via GitHub with EXE [Recommended]

- [Microsoft PowerToys GitHub releases page][github-release-link], click on `Assets` at the bottom to show the files available in the release and then click on `PowerToysSetup-0.59.0-x64.exe` or `PowerToysSetup-0.59.0-arm64.exe` to download the PowerToys installer that matches your machine's architecture.
+ [Microsoft PowerToys GitHub releases page][github-release-link], click on `Assets` at the bottom to show the files available in the release.
+Please use the appropriate the PowerToys installer that matches your machine's architecture.
+For most people, it is `x64`.

+ - **For x64 (most common):** click on `PowerToysSetup-0.59.0-x64.exe`
+ - **For ARM64:** `PowerToysSetup-0.59.0-arm64.exe`

 This is our preferred method.